willblair0708/brain_imaging/final/readme.md

 2. **Registration**

 In this step, all images are aligned with each other.
 The reference space is the T1w space.
-It is also important to align the other images (T2w, FA, and ADC) to this space.
-Please note that the provided FA and ADC maps have undergone the same geometric distortion.
+It is also important to align the other images (T2w, FA, and ADC) to this space, which we did so using affine registration.
+Please note that the provided FA and ADC maps have undergone the same geometric distortion, thus, they underwent B-spline deformable registration.

 3. **Synthesis**

 The last step is the synthesis of the FA and ADC maps from the input T1w and T2w images.
-It is advisable to start with simpler models, such as linear regression, before moving on to more complex methods, such as deep learning-based image synthesis.
+We did this by creating a generative adversarial model to synthesize the FA and ADC images.
+All the previous steps were done in the higher resolution, so a post-processing step for the FA and ADC images was used.

 ## Trained Models
 We created and trained our own generative adversarial models, one for the synthesis of ADC images and one for the synthesis of FA images.